david-lauria/NHL/README.md

 ### Running test suite
-From the NHL directory, run the following command to run two test suites.
+From the root directory, run the following command to run two test suites.
 One for player and one for team outputs.

 `node --experimental-vm-modules node_modules/jest/bin/jest.js`

+I had to use an experimental version of the jest since my program used an ECMA script.